JURASSIC

 License

-JURASSIC is being develop at the Jülich Supercomputing Centre, Forschungszentrum Jülich, Germany.
+JURASSIC is being developed at the Jülich Supercomputing Centre, Forschungszentrum Jülich, Germany.

 JURASSIC is distributed under the terms of the GNU General Public License v3.0.